-$$\beta{nt} \rightarrow \beta_n = \frac{s}{g}$$ .
+$$\beta{nt} \to \beta_n = s/g$$

-Should we use gross-of-depreciation saving rates rather than net rates, the steady-state formula would be $\beta_n = \frac{s}{(g+\delta)}$ with s the gross saving rate, and δ the depreciation rate expressed as a proportion of the wealth stock.
-We find it more transparent to express everything in terms of net saving rates and use the $\frac{s}{g}$ formulation, so as to better focus on the saving versus capital gain decomposition.
-Both formulas are equivalent and require the same data.
-18
+Should we use gross-of-depreciation saving rates rather than net rates, the steady-state formula would be $\beta_n = s/(g + \delta)$ with s the gross saving rate, and δ the depreciation rate expressed as a proportion of the wealth stock.
+We find it more transparent to express everything in terms of net saving rates and use the s/g formulation, so as to better focus on the saving versus capital gain decomposition.
+Both formulas are equivalent and require the same data.18

-The $\frac{s}{g}$ formulation also applies to the capital-output ratio β_k , with the only difference that for β_k the saving rate s to take into consideration is the domestic saving rate (i.e., national saving minus net foreign saving19) and g is the growth rate of domestic output (i.e., national income minus net foreign income).
+The s/g formulation also applies to the capital-output ratio β_k , with the only difference that for β_k the saving rate s to take into consideration is the domestic saving rate (i.e., national saving minus net foreign saving19) and g is the growth rate of domestic output (i.e., national income minus net foreign income).

-The steady-state formula $\beta = \frac{s}{g}$ is a pure accounting equation.
-If the saving rate is s = 10%, and if the economy grows at rate g = 2%, then in the long run the wealth-income ratio has to be equal to $\beta = 500\%$, because it is the only ratio such that wealth rises at the same rate as income: $g{ws} = \frac{s}{\beta} = 2\% = g$.
-The formula holds in the steady state of any micro-founded model, independently of the nature of saving motives.
-In models where saving is exogenous, the long-run wealth-income ratio is obviously a decreasing function of g.
-Importantly, however, the negative relationship between steady-state β and g also holds true in a very large class of models in which s is endogenous.20 It holds true, in particular, in different variants of the "bequest-in-the-utility-function" model;21 in overlapping generations models;22 in the dynastic, infinite-horizon model;23 and in most endogenous growth models.24 In all those models, a growth slowdown-due to a decrease in population growth, productivity growth, or both-leads to higher capital-output and wealth-income ratios in the long run.
+The steady-state formula $\beta = s/g$ is a pure accounting equation.
+If the saving rate is s = 10%, and if the economy grows at rate g = 2%, then in the long run the wealth-income ratio has to be equal to $\beta = 500\%$, because it is the only ratio such that wealth rises at the same rate as income: $g{ws} = s/\beta = 2\% = g$.
+The formula holds in the steady-state of any micro-founded model, independently of the nature of saving motives.
+In models where saving is exogenous, the long run wealth-income ratio is obviously a decreasing function of g.
+Importantly, however, the negative relationship between steady-state β and g also holds true in a very large class of models in which s is endogenous.20 It holds true, in particular, in different variants of

-^{18.} Online Appendix Table A84 provides cross-country data on depreciation.
-Detailed series on gross saving, net saving, and depreciation, by sector of the economy, are in Online Appendix Tables US.12c, JP.12c, and so on.
-Whether one writes down the decomposition of wealth accumulation using gross or net saving, one needs depreciation series.
+18Appendix Table A84 provides cross-country data on depreciation.
+Detailed series on gross saving, net saving, and depreciation, by sector of the economy, are in Appendix Tables US.12c, JP.12c, etc. Whether one writes down the decomposition of wealth accumulation using gross or net saving, one needs depreciation series.

-^{19.} Net foreign saving equals the current account balance plus net foreign capital transfers (which are usually negligible) minus net errors and omissions in the balance of payments.
+19Net foreign saving equals the current account balance plus net foreign capital transfers (which are usually negligible) minus net errors and omissions in the balance of payments.